 Marcaine Side Effects

-Note: This document contains side effect information about bupivacaine.
-Some of the dosage forms listed on this page may not apply to the brand name Marcaine.
+Note: This page contains information about the side effects of bupivacaine.
+Some of the dosage forms included on this document may not apply to the brand name Marcaine.

 For the Consumer

 Adverse CNS and cardiovascular effects, respiratory paralysis, underventilation.
 (See CNS Effects and also see Cardiovascular Effects, under Cautions.)

 Applies to bupivacaine: compounding powder, injectable kit, injectable solution, intrathecal solution, intravenous solution

 In general, reactions to bupivacaine (the active ingredient contained in Marcaine) are typical of those associated with other amide-type local anesthetics.
 A major cause of adverse reactions to these drugs is high plasma levels, which may be due to overdosage, rapid absorption from injection site, diminished tolerance, accidental intravascular injection, or slow metabolic degradation.